littleactuary/littleactuary.github.io/_posts/blog/2021-06-24-r-excel-vba.md

 {% endhighlight %}

 You can take a look at the project skeleton [here](https://drive.google.com/drive/folders/1Ts0shFb2GtTiEd-DYb3CpqEwGKY-6N_P?usp=sharing){:target="_blank"}.
-(It supposes that the input csv file is already available in the input folder).
+(The input csv file is assumed to be already available in the input folder).

 Voilà!!!